ReDI-School/course-template/README.md

 ## Authoring the website

+Every markdown `.md` file is scanned and transformed into a page automatically.
+This includes files in subdirectories.
+The course homepage is stored in `index.md`.

 The website is built using [Jekyll](https://jekyllrb.com) and hosted automatically by GitHub Pages.
 You cannot use a different generator, as Jekyll is the only one supported by GitHub Pages.